Meadow Sisto

-Meadow Sisto is a former American actress mostly known for playing Caroline in the 1992 film Captain Ron.
+Meadow Sisto is a former American actress active between 1992 and 2005, whose most prominent role was appearing in the 1992 film Captain Ron.

 Sisto is the daughter of Dick Sisto, a jazz vibist and Reedy Gibbs, an actress.
-Her younger brother, Jeremy Sisto, is also an actor.
-She currently lives in Portland, Oregon and works as a healing foods chef.
+Her younger brother is actor Jeremy Sisto.
+She lived in Portland, Oregon as of 2014, and works as a personal chef who collaborates with healthcare providers in customizing meals, among other services.